Agoric/documentation/main/guides/orchestration/index.md

 - **Multiblock execution with async & await**: Agoric applications communicate asynchronously and await responses which may come in the same block or many blocks (or weeks!) later.
 Contracts simply continue executing when the response arrives.
 - **On-chain Timers**: Contracts can set timers for regular execution which makes executing common activities like subscriptions easy.

-Agoric’s Orchestration APIs simplify controlling remote chains, moving assets, and using capabilities on any chain the API reaches.
+Agoric’s Orchestration API simplifies controlling remote chains, moving assets, and using capabilities on any chain the API reaches.

 # Orchestration Overview